hmrc/emcs-tfe-nrs-message-broker/README.md

 It then sends all of these records (sequentially but with no pre-determined delay) to NRS and if an `OK` response is returned with a `nrSubmissionId` ([see response model](app/models/response/NRSSuccessResponse.scala)) then the record is set to `SENT` in application memory and subsequently deleted from Mongo.

-If NRS does not return the expected `OK` response then the record is set to `FAILED_PENDING_RETRY` and will be picked up in the next run.
+When a 5xx response is returned from NRS, the record is set to `FAILED_PENDING_RETRY` and will be retried on the next scheduled run.

+When a 4xx response is returned from NRS, the record is set to `PERMANENTLY_FAILED` and will NOT be retried.
+A 4xx response should not occur in production and should be investigated manually.

 Once all the records have been sent, the results are reflected in Mongo (with each records `updatedAt` timestamp updated).
 All successfully sent records are deleted from Mongo.